LOYOLA UNIVERSITY CHICAGO

 Enrollment is limited to Rome Center Students Only.
 This course offers students at the John Felice Rome Center an opportunity to gain valuable professional experience as an intern in Italian and international organizations and companies, essentially making the city of Rome their classroom.

-Interdisciplinary Option: Italian American Studies, Rome Studies
+Interdisciplinary Option: Italian American Studies

 This course satisfies the Engaged Learning requirement.